 Today we look at the prime reasons, we think, Bono (real name Paul David Hewson) has become anathematized by many of rock’s listeners.
 One of the singularly most hated singers in rock, as well as one of music’s most recognizable characters.
 How has it all come to this and is this son of Ireland responsible for his reputation?

 Bono is perceived as pompous.
 Why?

 You don’t sell millions of records without acquiring some enemies along the way.
 With U2 having sold in the region of 170 million albums, it’s easy to assume that some casual listeners may be rubbed the wrong way by the band from Ireland.

 Why do people hate Bono?
 In a nutshell, the answer probably ultimately revolves around the fact that he is perceived as pompous, a self-ordained savior of rock and the world living the highlife afforded to him by his earnings and status.

+Why does everyone hate Bono?
 Consider the fact that the man was once known as Bono Vox.
+You wouldn’t name your cat that and expect it not to receive humiliation across the neighborhood.
 While this likely deserves a chuckle, also consider than most of rock n’ roll, no matter under which genre banner it has been paraded under has been just as ridiculous throughout its decades-long existence.

 It is odd though how a group that built its reputation on creating an innovative post-punk sound and infusing it with socially relevant lyrical topics, would come to be so fiercely disliked by some.
 And when we say some we mean many.
 And, when we say disliked, we mean hated.